Justice of the Peace

 a) Administrative Justice of the Peace

 These are private citizens who have been appointed by the Minister of Justice.
 Administrative JPs do not have a law degree and are not employed by the Department of Justice.
-They are authorized to perform the following duties:
+The sole role of an administrative JP is to perform civil weddings in and for the province of Nova Scotia.

 b) Presiding Justice of the Peace